-- 96. All or any of the following reliefs to which the petitioner may be entitled may be claimed in an election petition, namely:- - (a) a declaration that the election in respect of any electoral district is void; - (b) a declaration that the return of any person elected was undue; - (c) a declaration that any candidate was duly elected and ought to have been returned.
+- (a) a declaration that the election in respect of any administrative district is void; - (b) a declaration that the return of any person elected was undue; - (c) a declaration that any candidate was duly elected and ought to have been returned. - 97.
+(1) A petitioner shall join as respondents to his election petition-